 Financial Challenges to the Reclamation System: SRF Solvency, Bond Consolidation

 The $1.1 billion to support reclamation activities in West Virginia is comprised of permit bonds posted by coal companies and the state’s Special Reclamation Funds (SRFs), funded through taxes on coal mining activity.
 Therefore, the decline in coal mining activity leads to declining SRF funding.
 Historically, permit bonds have covered 10% of the actual cost of reclaimation (PDF), leaving SRFs responsible for 90% (PDF).
-Five major coal companies in bankruptcy hold over $500 million in posted reclamation bonds in West Virginia.
+Five major coal companies in bankruptcy hold over $500 million (PDF) in posted reclamation bonds in West Virginia.
 Further, the bonding system is highly concentrated: one surety company, Indemnity National Insurance Company, holds 66.9% (PDF) of all surety bonds in the state.
 Director of Mining and Reclamation Harold Ward noted that the bankruptcy of one coal company, ERP, threatened to overwhelm West Virginia’s SRF in 2020.
-If the full amount of posted bonds was recoverable, it may still be insufficient to cover the costs of land reclamation.
+If the full amount of posted bonds was recoverable, it may still be insufficient (PDF) to cover the costs of land reclamation.
 According to a 2021 report (PDF) from the West Virginia legislative auditor, the program has no known contingency plans if reclamation funds were to become insolvent or insufficient.

 West Virginia Status and Policies